publishpress/PublishPress-Permissions/readme.txt

 == Changelog ==

+= 3.5.1 - 1 Apr 2021 =
+* Fixed : Post Editor - toggling a Specific Permission Enabled / Disabled left both Enabled and Disabled permissions intact (with Enabled taking precedence under normal configuration)
+* Fixed : Pro - File Access - uploads/.htaccess file was not cleared on module deactivation
+* Fixed : Classic Editor - Publish metabox replaced "Public" caption with blank space
+* Compat : Classic Editor plugin - PHP warning for undefined variable current_user on some screens if users are allowed to select their editor
+* Compat : PublishPress Revisions - Revisors could not preview other users' pending revisions, even if they are listed in Revision Queue (also requires PublishPress Revisions 2.5.1)
+* Compat : PublishPress Revisions - Pending Revision Monitors group ineffective; notifications were sent to all Editors and Administrators (also requires PublishPress Revisions 2.5.1)

 = 3.5 - 4 Mar 2021 =
 * Compat : Divi Builder - Specific Permissions did not allow non-Editors to edit other users' pages
 * Compat : PublishPress Authors - non-Editors could be locked out of editing their own post due to "default author for new post" setting or manual Authors change